Euro falls, Treasury yields up as higher U.S. rates seen

 Comments on Monday by James Bullard, president of the St. Louis Federal Reserve Bank, added to the focus on the Fed.
 Bullard said he could move forward his view on when rates should be raised.

-The dollar index, which measures the greenback against a basket of key currencies, climbed 0.2 percent, though the dollar was slightly lower against the yen, at 102.32 yen.
+The dollar index .DXY, which measures the greenback against a basket of key currencies, climbed 0.2 percent, though the dollar was slightly lower against the yen, at 102.32 yen.

 "If broader measures are suggesting that the U.S. economy is on a stronger footing, the market has to bring forward the expectations of a Federal Reserve rate hike," said Aroop Chatterjee, currency strategist at Barclays in New York.